- To receive notification in writing from the Office of Disability Support Services

 Students with disabilities must abide by the same Palm Beach State College rules and codes of conduct as any other students.
 Follow your regular procedure for disruptive behavior.

 12. How do I deal with the students who resent the "special" treatment of the student getting academic adjustments (i.e. a longer time to take tests, having a different format for the test, being able to take breaks during the class)?

 Please explain that the student with a disability has qualified for accommodations under state and federal law.
 The accommodations entitle that student to equal access to the education.
 The concept of "fair" is no more relevant in this case than it is with the accommodation of handicapped parking spaces for persons with physical disabilities.

 13. What if a student in my class states that he always had accommodations, but I have not received a notice from the DSS Office?

-First ask the student if he or she followed procedure by getting a copy of his/her new schedule to the DSS advisor.
-(Otherwise, the advisor has no way of knowing what classes the student is taking.)
-If the student has done so, next call the Campus DSS advisor to see if the student is eligible for the accommodation.
+First ask the student if he or she followed procedure by getting a copy of his/her new schedule to the DSS adviser.
+(Otherwise, the adviser has no way of knowing what classes the student is taking.)
+If the student has done so, next call the Campus DSS adviser to see if the student is eligible for the accommodation.

-14. How does the DSS Advisor determine which accommodations are appropriate for a particular student?
+14. How does the DSS Adviser determine which accommodations are appropriate for a particular student?